 With the aim of making market research even more accessible and applicable to individual institutions, IMPACTS Research & Development began offering workshops and data-driven discussions for cultural organizations in 2018 and formally established IMPACTS Experience as a separate arm of the company in 2019.
-IMPACTS Experience currently offers keynotes, lectures, and full-day, half-day, and board workshops featuring 95%+ confidence-level market research on behavioral and perceptual trends impacting cultural organizations.
+IMPACTS Experience currently offers a variety of market research data services; presentations such keynotes, lectures, and webinars; and full-day, half-day, and board workshops featuring high-confidence market research on behavioral and perceptual trends impacting cultural organizations.

 Meet the Team

 IMPACTS Research & Development is 85 people strong – with mathematicians and research professionals based out of major universities.
 These professionals provide data analysis and support for the IMPACTS Experience team.

 Founder and Managing Member